occitech/occitech-ansible-public/roles/hst-magento/README.md

-# Magento
+# Magento 1

 Role to install a fresh Magento 1

+**WARNING**: detination path and database will be erased during installation

-* approximative size: 0MB
+* approximative size: 600MB

-WARNING: before installation you need to configure PHP to use 5.6 version with the following paramters
+**Prerequisite**: before installation you need to configure PHP to use 5.6 version with the following paramters
 ```
 memory_limit=256M
 extension=zip.so